-These Terms of Service govern your use of our software applications ("apps"), our website located at https://www.palm-ER.com, and any related services provided by palmER Worldwide LLC.
+These Terms of Service govern your use of services provided by palmER Worldwide LLC, doing business as palmER ("palmER," "we," "us," or "our").

 When you use our software, whether via mobile, web, or any other platform, you agree to abide by these Terms of Service and to comply with all applicable laws and regulations.
 If you do not agree with these Terms of Service, you are prohibited from further using our software, accessing our website, or using any other services provided by palmER Worldwide LLC.